 Installing PassWall and Xray core on OpenWrt and Xiaomi Mi Router 4A Gigabit Edition router

 I have a Xiaomi Mi Router 4A Gigabit Edition router that is configured with OpenWrt.
 OpenWrt is an open source router firmware that can be installed on a variety of commercial routers, including those from Linksys and Xiaomi.
 Installing this firmware has the added benefit for Iranians and Chinese of allowing them to install the PasswWall module and route all network traffic through the proxy.
 We’ll presume you have a Vless configuration or subscription link.
-Vless-Reality is currently the only thing that works well to bypassing GFW.
+Vless-Reality is currently the only reliable way to bypass GFW.

-First of all, take the router to factory settings so that nothing is installed, to move forward safely.
+First, reset the router to factory settings so nothing is installed, to move forward safely.
 Full training is given in this GitHub link, but I will give a quick explanation.
-BTW my OpenWRT version is 22.03 and the CPU architecture is mipsel_24k
+BTW, my OpenWRT version is 22.03, and the CPU architecture is mipsel_24k

 wget -O passwall.pub https://master.dl.sourceforge.net/project/openwrt-passwall-build/passwall.pub